 LED fixtures use about half the power to produce the same amount of light as conventional HPS fixtures.
 LED lights also cost less to maintain than equivalent HPS lights and they provide more reliable service, especially in cold weather.

 LED street lights typically last four times as long as conventional HPS lights.
 In addition to the longer life, other benefits include:

 Will the lighting conversion save money?

 Over time, using LED lights will save money.
-The conservative estimate in savings is $400,000 a year in combined power, operating and management costs.
+The conservative estimate in savings is about $400,000 a year in combined power, operating and management costs.

 How much energy will be saved?

 ML&P’s new LED light system will use almost 40 percent less power to produce the same light as its aging HPS light system, to save three million kilowatt hours annually and reduce the amount of carbon pollution released into the atmosphere.

 Does LED street lighting look different than lighting from conventional HPS fixtures?

 LED street lighting is visually different than lighting from conventional fixtures.
 Existing HPS street lights produce a light color that is yellowish or orange hue.
 The LED lights ML&P is installing produce whiter light that is similar to daylight.

 LED lights are also more focused than HPS lights so that more of the fixture’s light shines onto the street and sidewalks and less light spills into adjacent areas.